maysgrove/debatem3/README.md

 - **Styling:** Gradient backgrounds, shadow effects, responsive behavior.

 ### `LandingPage`
-- **Hero Section:** Features the site title, "Debate Me," along with a call to action button.
+- **Hero Section:** Features the site title, "Debate Me," along with a call-to-action button.
 - **Cards Section:** Features 3 cards that highlight options to join, create, or watch debates.
 - **Video Carousel Section:** A video carousel showcasing debates across categories like Education, Politics, and Tech.
 - **Tutorial Modal:** The tutorial modal guides new users through site features.

 ### `UniversalFooter`
 A footer at the bottom of the page, styled to match the dark theme with smooth transitions.
 It contains navigation links and information about the website.

 ## Future Updates
 - **Expand Backend:** Integrate backend features for authentication, user profiles, and debate data storage with PostgreSQL.